Attendance allowance: what is it & what are the potential pitfalls?

 To qualify for attendance allowance, the recipient must have needed the level of care and supervision to meet their needs for at least six months prior to making a claim.

-This six-month period can be before you reach the age of state pension eligibility and there are also separate rules for those suffering from terminal illness, who may be able to arrange payments in as little as eight days.
+This six-month period can be before you reach the age of state pension eligibility.
+There are also separate rules for those suffering from terminal illness, who may be able to arrange payments more quickly.

-You also don’t have to have been in receipt of this care or supervision for the preceding six months, only to have been in a position where you would have been eligible.
+You also don’t have to have received this care or supervision for the preceding six months, only to have been in a position where you would have been eligible.

-You won’t be able to claim attendance allowance payments if you already receive Personal Independence Payments (PIP) or Disability Living Allowance.
+You won’t be able to claim attendance allowance payments if you already receive PIP or disability living allowance (the latter is being replaced by other benefits).

 There are currently two different attendance allowance rates, depending on the volume of care you require.

-Those needing care and supervision during the day will receive the lower rate, a weekly payment of £60.
+Those needing frequent help or constant supervision during the day, or supervision at night receive the lower rate, a weekly payment of £72.65.

 If you’re looking to apply for attendance allowance, this can be done using the online form on the GOV.UK website, and postal form or by calling 0800 731 0122.